-Sharon McDougall - Updated - 1st May 2024 - 2 minutes to read
+Sharon McDougall - Updated - 20th March 2025 - 2 minutes to read

-Being discharged from sequestration represents a key moment in becoming debt-free, and signifies the beginning of an improved financial situation.
-The sequestration process may appear to be relatively short at 12 months when compared with other official debt relief procedures, but it doesn’t necessarily mean the end of your obligations at this time.
+The sequestration process may appear to be relatively short when compared with other official debt relief procedures, with it lasting just 12 months, but it doesn’t necessarily mean your obligations towards your debts end at this time.

 Your Trustee remains in office until they have realised your assets, completed all administration relating to your case, and ensured that creditors have recouped as much of their debt as possible.

 Bankruptcy in Scotland generally lasts for 12 months, after which time, if you’ve met all the terms and conditions you’ll be officially discharged.
-A specific form of sequestration, called the Minimal Asset Process (MAP), also exists for those with a low income and few assets, and its term is usually six months.
+A special form of sequestration, called the Minimal Asset Process (MAP), also exists for those with a low income and few assets, and its term is usually six months.

 Get a rough indication of what your repayments might be under each of our different debt solutions.